 Most people don’t feel comfortable sharing information about their health with others – especially when it comes to their sexual health.
 However, just because you may not want to talk about your sexual health doesn’t mean you should ignore it entirely.
 You can spread STDs when you aren’t even aware that you are a carrier.
 Thankfully, it’s possible to do STD testing in Montreal anonymously so you can have peace of mind and get any needed treatments.
 Here’s why this testing matters.

 There are a wide range of STDs that affect both men and women, such as syphilis, herpes, and chlamydia.
 Many of these conditions don’t initially have outward symptoms.
 You could be a carrier for multiple STDs yet be completely unaware of your condition.
+While other relatively minor sexual problems such as erectile dysfunction show clear symptoms and can be diagnosed with a doctor’s consultation, and you can even buy cialis online and other medication to treat it; STDs can be asymptomatic and very dangerous if not detected at the right time.

 Though STDs are curable with the right medication, they can have severe consequences if you do not receive treatment in time.
 Women with untreated STDs are at a higher risk of pelvic inflammatory disease, while both men and women develop an increased likelihood of becoming infertile or contracting HIV.